 Australia’s dark history of clerical and institutional abuse of children finally came to light after decades of denial and disbelief, the voices of child abuse survivors were heard.

 In 2009, hundreds of survivors gathered in Canberra to hear the Prime Minister apologise to the 500,000 “Forgotten Australians” who experienced neglect and abuse in orphanages and institutions between 1930 and 1970.

 “We support child sexual abuse victims in telling their stories to the Royal Commission, lifting the silence on these horrific crimes.
 Our team of specialist lawyers also work with clients to achieve the best possible compensation payments and meaningful apologies.”

 In 2012, a Royal Commission was established to investigate how institutions like churches, schools and sporting groups have responded to allegations of child sexual abuse.

-Survivors of child abuse who were once ashamed of their history and haunted by their abusers are now lining up to tell their stories.
-They tell of how their lives have been devastated by what happened to them as children.
+Survivors of child abuse who were once ashamed of their history and haunted by their abusers had the chance to tell their stories.
+They told of how their lives were devastated by what happened to them as children.

 Compensation is very important.
 It can help restore you to a position in life which you might have occupied if not for the abuse that you suffered as a child.

 Compensation and an apology can help you get your breakthrough.
 The fair recognition of your pain can help you begin to feel free from the controlling thoughts that have plagued you since you first suffered abuse.

 The Royal Commission does not award compensation to victims, however it has recommended the establishment of a Redress Scheme – the Redress Scheme was launched in July 2018.
 It will last for 10 years.

 Compensation for abuse survivors can also be awarded through a process called civil litigation.
-In light of the damning evidence being presented at the Royal Commission, institutions are now more willing to negotiate just compensation payments.
+In light of the damning evidence presented at the Royal Commission, institutions are now more willing to negotiate just compensation payments.
 They are also more likely to apologise to survivors of abuse.